Fremantle Highway: Salvage operation

 Dutch and German tugboats and fireboats were ordered to attend to the burning ship, as well as an oil-recovery vessel in case of a leak.
 The ship was at a position north of the island of Terschelling, between two very busy shipping routes to and from Germany.
-The salvage operation was led by the Netherlands Rijkswaterstaat, joined by the Netherlands Coastguard and contracted salvage companies, like Smit International, Multraship Towage and Salvage and Boskalis.
-The owner of Fremantle Highway contracted the Dutch heavylift company Royal Boskalis Westminster for the salvage operation.
+The salvage operation was led by the Netherlands’ Rijkswaterstaat, joined by the Netherlands Coastguard and salvage companies contracted by the owner, including Dutch heavy lift company Royal Boskalis, and the Dutch company Multraship Towage and Salvage.

 Since there was a risk of the ship becoming unstable due to water accumulation, only the bow was cooled with water.
 A towing connection was established on 28 July.
 Since the fire broke out, the ship could not be dragged because of the effects of streaming conditions, tide and wind to the 199 m long and 30 m high ship.
 However, the position could be altered by the tugboats Fairplay-30 and others.

 On 29 July, Fremantle Highway was towed away from its dangerous berth, eastward off the Wadden Sea island of Schiermonnikoog.
 Strong south-westerly winds blew smoke from the cargo ship directly over the tug.
 The authorities temporarily stopped the operation.

 On the afternoon of 30 July, two tugs managed to start towing to the provisional sea position north of Schiermonnikoog.
 The ship remained there until a port was found.
 The still-burning freighter arrived at its new provisional anchorage around midday on 31 July after a risky transport along the Wadden Sea islands.

 On 1 August, a team of experts went on board of Fremantle Highway and deemed there were no remaining visible fires and that the hull of the ship was in an acceptable condition.
 That night, the wind picked up and the waves got bigger.
 It became more difficult for the salvage team to keep the ship in position.
 Another towing connection was fitted on 2 August to connect the ship to tugs from the front and from the rear.
 The CEO of the salvage company Boskalis warned that enormous forces were already acting on the ship's high flanks.
 If the wind got any stronger, there was a risk that the ship would no longer be controllable.
 The north-west wind forecast for the following days would drive the ship towards the coast, said Peter Berdowski of Boskalis.
 The company wanted the ship to move to the port of Eemshaven on short notice, which was the closest to reach.

 Wind forces of 7 to 8 Beaufort were forecasted for the first weekend in August 2023.
 The high hull and thus very large surface wind attack surface caused the Dutch Minister of Infrastructure and Water Management, Mark Harbers, to have the ship towed to the port of Eemshaven, 64 km away from the latest holding position.
 The towing operation began on the morning of 3 August around 5 am.
 The towing convoy with the wrecked ship arrived there at noon.